Drill bit

-Drill bits are cutting tools used in a drill to remove material to create holes, almost always of circular cross-section.
-Drill bits come in many sizes and shapes and can create different kinds of holes in many different materials.
-In order to create holes drill bits are usually attached to a drill, which powers them to cut through the workpiece, typically by rotation.
+A drill bit is a cutting tool used with a drill to remove material and create holes, typically with a circular cross-section.
+Drill bits are available in various sizes and shapes, designed to produce different types of holes in a wide range of materials.
+To function, drill bits are usually mounted in a drill, which provides the rotational force needed to cut into the workpiece.
 The drill will grasp the upper end of a bit called the shank in the chuck.

 Drills come in standardized drill bit sizes.
 A comprehensive drill bit and tap size chart lists metric and imperial sized drills alongside the required screw tap sizes.
 There are also certain specialized drill bits that can create holes with a non-circular cross-section.